tldraw/tldraw/guides/documentation.md

 2. Open the file at:

 ```
-/packages/tldraw/docs/classes/TLDrawState.html
+/packages/tldraw/docs/classes/TLDrawApp.html
 ```

 ## `TLDraw`

 The `TLDraw` React component is the [tldraw](https://tldraw.com) editor exported as a standalone component.
-You can control the editor through props, or through the `TLDrawState`'s imperative API. **All props are optional.**
+You can control the editor through props, or through the `TLDrawApp`'s imperative API. **All props are optional.**

 | Prop              | Type             | Description                                                                                               |
 | ----------------- | ---------------- | --------------------------------------------------------------------------------------------------------- |